Data stored in Object Storage is automatically transferred to Archive Storage for retention and can be easily restored when needed.

 folder

-Folder (Folder) is used to logically group files.
+A folder (Folder) is used to logically group files.

-The folder name creation rules are as follows.
+The folder naming rules are as follows.

 | Special characters that cannot be used in folder names |